|

 Medical uses

 Linezolid (Zyvox) is a member of a new class of antibiotics called oxazolidinones with a unique mechanism of action.
-It is used to treat certain types of pneumonia, complicated and uncomplicated skin and skin structure infections, and vancomycin-resistant Enterococcus faecium infections.
+Linezolid fights many resistant gram-positive cocci, such as vancomycin-resistant Enterococcus faecium (VRE) and methicillin-resistant S. aureus (MRSA).

 Pharmacological characteristics